AdamJ/testing_environment/README.md

     this will run through all of the initial setup script setups<br />
     <strong>If there are errors with these scripts, please verify that you have NodeJS installed correctly</strong>
   </blockquote>

+## Development &amp; Usage
+ By running the default `gulp` command, all of the required library and component pieces will be moved over the the /dist directory.
+If you wish to build your SASS or JS as well, you can run either `gulp sass` or `gulp js`.

+ If you wish to run the project in a local environment, you can enter the command `gulp serve`.
+This will start up a synchronized browser, which will automatically refresh upon any HTML, SASS, or JS change (utilizing the `gulp sass` and `gulp js` commands).